CharleRoger/Ignition/README.md

 - `name` = Name of the resource to use.
 - `Amount` = Absolute amount of resource to use.
 - `ScaledAmount` = Approximate amount of resource scaled to the max mass flow rate of the engine, used if `Amount` is not defined.
 - `AddedIgnitionPotential` = Ignition potential added to that computed from the propellant combination, used if the engine is configured with Ignition propellants.
+If not specified, ignition potential due to the interaction of the ignition resource with the other propellants will be computed using propellant configs.
 - `AlwaysRequired` = Whether the ignitor resource is required regardless of the total ignition potential (default is `false`).

 In the `Hydrazine`+`LqdOxygen` case above, the following ignitor would provide enough additional ignition potential to bring the total above 1 and achieve ignition.